-On a short trip to Morocco in 2012 I encountered my first “hose” (a.k.a. “bum gun”).
+On a short trip to Morocco in 2012, I encountered my first “hose” (a.k.a. “bum gun”).
 On my travels through Iran in 2014 I really learned the way of the hose in combo with squat toilets.
-This time there was really no way around it, but an 8-year-old going to rural France with my parents, I cried every time the only option was a squat toilet.
+This time there was really no way around it, but as an 8-year-old vacationing in rural France with my parents, I cried every time the only option was a squat toilet.
 Toilet paper can be a tough find in some places, but I always carry some backup paper with me.

 Back to Latin America, the situation is a lot more fragile over here.
 I’ve noticed that it takes up a lot of mental space if I can’t just assume I can go to the baño anytime I please.
 The planning involved takes away the ability to relax about a basic bodily function.
 I know I’ll never take a functioning toilet for granted again.

 Do you want this infographic on your blog/website and spread the word?

 Feel free to do so, but please link back to my website.
 A little credit goes a long way! 🙂

 If you want stuff to be real simple, just copy this snippet and paste it into your website’s text editor.
 Easy peasy!